ghostdevv/website/src/content/blog/self-hosting-dns.md

 ---
 tag: blog
-title: Self Hosting DNS
+title: Self-hosting DNS
-excerpt: My journey of self hosting DNS
+excerpt: My journey of self-hosting DNS
 image: $assets/posts/self-hosting-dns/self-hosting-dns.png
 timestamp: 1723614966732
 ---

-I'm gonna cover my journey of self hosting my own DNS resolver with [AdGuard Home](https://github.com/AdGuardTeam/AdGuardHome), but I think it makes sense to first start with my motivations.
+I'm gonna cover my journey of self-hosting my own DNS resolver with [AdGuard Home](https://github.com/AdGuardTeam/AdGuardHome), but I think it makes sense to first start with my motivations.
 I've wanted to have my own customisable DNS resolver for a couple years now, so when I found out about [NextDNS](https://nextdns.io) I subscribed straight away.
 I was on their [paid plan](https://nextdns.io/pricing) for individuals and super happy.
 It comes in at only £1.79/m (~$2.25) for unlimited queries.
 They have a super nice UI with all the features I need, including an [integration with Tailscale](https://tailscale.com/kb/1218/nextdns).
-Alas, I am also a big fan of self hosting — which NextDNS can't do.
+Alas, I am also a big fan of self-hosting — which NextDNS can't do.

 ## My Requirements